loganasherjones/pycon_proposals/beer-garden.rst

   different services.
-* Jordan gets asked questions from end-users, teammates, and internal software development teams because of his domain knowledge
+* Jordan gets asked questions from end-users, teammates, and internal software development teams because of his domain knowledge.
 * Jordan writes code, but isn’t a software developer.

 **The Power of Scripts** - 4 min

 * Scripts are easy for Jordan to write.
 * Scripts are easy for Jordan to execute.
-* Scripts are incredibly flexible and let Jordan adjust.
+* Scripts are incredibly flexible and let Jordan adjust to changes in the work environment.
 * Scripts are straight-forward for Jordan to understand.

 **The Problem with “Just Scripts”** - 3 min